How I Trained 100+ Engineers to Code with AI Agents (Cursor + Claude)

 Week 1 — Foundations

-- Prompt engineering for code tasks
+- Prompt engineering for code tasks: specificity, context provision, output format specification

 Week 2 — Daily Workflow Integration

-- AI-first story breakdown
+- AI-first story breakdown: the Claude template workflow

 Week 3 — Advanced Patterns